lwang-astro/PeTar/README.md

 ```
 export OMP_STACKSIZE=128M
 ```
-in the shell configure/initial file (e.g. .bashrc for _bash_) to avoid type "OMP_STACKSIZE=128M" every time.
+in the shell configure/initial file (e.g. .bashrc for _bash_) to avoid typing "OMP_STACKSIZE=128M" every time.

 ### Reference
 Remember to cite the necessary references when you publish the results using _PeTar_.
 The references are shown in the help function of _petar_ and the begining of the output after a simulation starts.